ChristopherRabotin/PlusPonics.Control_System/README.md

 4. In the commit message, enter [Finishes #$ID$].
 Don't forget the '#'!
 5. Push your changes to the repo.

-Note that the following verbs are also recognized by Pivotal Tracker:
+Note that the following verbs are recognized by Pivotal Tracker:
 1. Delivers
 2. Fixes
 3. Completes